2023-FL/Stock-Price-Prediction-with-a-hybrid-DL-models-of-stock-price-and-stocks-market-news-data/README.md

-# Stock Price Prediction with a hybrid Deep Learning models of stock price and economic data
+# Stock Price Prediction with a Hybrid Deep Learning models of stock price and economic data
-## The Processes of building up a hybrid deep learning LSTM models with Robotic Process Automation (RPA), NLP for analyzing stock price and economic data
+## The Processes of building up a Hybrid Deep Learning LSTM models with Robotic Process Automation (RPA), NLP for analyzing stock price and economic data

 ### In RPA, the following steps will be run in regular schedule: